tswow/tswow-wiki-0.13/Introduction/7_CustomTrainer.md

 NECROMANCY_TRAINER_HUMAN.Title.enGB.set('Necromancy Trainer')
 ```

-Rebuild the code using `bdf` and log in as a human.
+Rebuild the code using `build data` and log in as a human.
 We can find the ID of our new creature by using the ingame command `.lookup creature my trainer`.
 Then, we can spawn this creature at the players current location using `.npc add creatureid`.

 ### Adding Trainer Data